watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    az group create -l westus -n fabmedical-sol
    ```

-2. When this completes, your Resource Group will be listed in the Azure Portal.
+2. When this completes, the Azure Portal shows your Resource Group.

    ![In this screenshot of the Azure Portal, the fabmedical-sol Resource group is listed.](media/b4-image8.png)

 ### Task 4: Create an SSH key

-In this section, you will create an SSH key to securely access the VMs you create during the upcoming exercises.
+You create VMs during the upcoming exercises.
+In this section, you create an SSH key to access the VMs securely.

-1. From the cloud shell command line, enter the following command to ensure that a directory for the SSH keys is created.
+1. From the cloud shell command line, enter the following command to ensure that a directory for the SSH keys exists.
 You can ignore any errors you see in the output.

-   > **Note**: If you don't have cloud shell available, refer back to [Task 1: Setup Azure Cloud Shell](#task-1-setup-azure-cloud-shell).
+   > **Note**: If you don't have a cloud shell available, refer back to [Task 1: Setup Azure Cloud Shell](#task-1-setup-azure-cloud-shell).

    ```bash
    mkdir .ssh